Using a ScrollView

 - Performance Consideration:

-renders all its children at once.
-For very large lists, useCollectionView
+ScrollViewrenders all its children at once.
+For very large lists, useCollectionViewfor better performance.

-for small to medium sets of content.
-For large or dynamic lists, prefer CollectionView
+Use ScrollView for small to medium sets of content.
+For large or dynamic lists, prefer CollectionView for optimal performance.

 🛠️ Basic Example